modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

 };
 ```

-### Transforming HTML files
+### Transforming HTML files and assets

-You can add transform functions to modify the HTML page in the build, for example to inject scripts.
+You can add transform functions to modify the HTML page and assets in the build, for example to inject scripts or minification.

 ```js
 import html from '@web/rollup-plugin-html';